sonata-project/SonataAdminBundle/docs/reference/dashboard.rst

 translation catalogue (the same label and translation configuration that we declared previously, in the service definition example).

-It also states that the ``app.admin.group.content`` group contains just the ``app.admin.post`` ``Admin`` mapping, meaning that any other ``Admin`` services declared as belonging to this group will not be displayed here.
+It also states that the ``app.admin.group.content`` group contains only the ``app.admin.post`` ``Admin`` mapping, meaning that any other ``Admin`` services declared as belonging to this group will not be displayed here.